preciofishbone/OmniaDocs/web-content-management/web-pages/manage-content/index.rst

 .. image:: restorepage-restorecopypage.png

-5. Find the page that you restored from the Recycle Bin and select it.
+5. Find the page that you restored from the Recycle bin and select it.

 .. image:: restorepage-searchpage.png